Pros and Cons of Living in Greece as an Expat

 Why Live in Greece?

-Greece is the birthplace of philosophy, democracy, and western civilization as we know it today.
+Greece is the birthplace of philosophy, democracy, and Western civilization as we know it today.
 Located at the heart of the world, it has unfettered access to Asia, Africa, and Europe.
 There are many expats living in Greece, mostly moving there to enjoy the sunny weather and fantastic beaches.

 Furthermore, it’s an enthralling mixture of history, sun-drenched islands, buzzing cities, and timeless traditions.
-So if you’re thinking of living in Greece, rest assured that whatever it is you’re looking for, you’ll be able to find there.
+So if you’re thinking of living in Greece, rest assured that whatever it is you’re looking for, you’ll be able to find it.

 Greece has so much to offer that you can find your own secret “paradise spot” away from the crowds.
 Even in the summer, when the islands, beaches, and ancient ruins are teeming with excited visitors, you can always find a beach on an island or another away from all the hustle.

-Cost of living
+1. Cost of living

 Rent and Utilities

-Cost of living in Greece is quite low.
-According to Numbeo, in Athens, the most expensive city, you can find a one-bedroom apartment in the city center for 300-500€, and outside of the center for 200-400€ per month.
-If you’re looking for something a bit larger, you can find a three-bedroom apartment for 500-1000€ in the city and 400-800 € per month outside the city center.
+The cost of living in Greece is quite low.
+According to Numbeo, in Athens, the most expensive city, you can find a one-bedroom apartment in the city center for 350-650€, and outside of the center for 250-600€ per month.

-When it comes to utilities, you should expect to pay about 150-300€ depending on the size of your house, the season, and your level of usage.
+When it comes to utilities, living expenses will be about 120-311€, depending on the size of your house, the season, and your level of usage.

 Food and Groceries

 Of course, the price of food is on everyone’s checklist when thinking about moving somewhere new.
-You should expect to pay €10-18 in an inexpensive restaurant.
-For a meal for two people at a mid-range restaurant expect to pay between €35 and €60.
+You should expect to pay €8-25 in an inexpensive restaurant.
+For a meal for two people at a mid-range restaurant, expect to pay between €35 and €80.

 Furthermore, Greece is famous for its agricultural products, such as olive oil, wine, cheese, and saffron.
 Recent studies show that Greece’s Mediterranean diet increases longevity and reduces heart disease and diabetes risk.